-Most of the Sengled bulbs are Element bulbs which require a hub in order to be used.
+Most of the Sengled bulbs are Element bulbs—which require a hub in order to be used.
 The Sengled WiFi bulb does not require a hub.

 The Sengled WiFi bulb is on the left.
 The Sengled Element Classic bulb is on the right.

-If you do have a Sengled WiFi bulb, open the Sengled Home app to add the Sengled WiFi bulb.
+If you do have a Sengled Wi-Fi bulb, open the Sengled Home app to add the Sengled Wi-Fi bulb.

 From here, press the three dots in the circle in the top right corner.
+Then, press “Add Device”.

-Once everything is correct, press “Next”.
+Once you have ensured the password is correct, press “Next”.

 Once the bulb is added, you will be on a page that says “Congratulations”.
 Feel free to move the bulb to the desired location of use; keep in mind that the range of the bulb from the router is based in 2.4GHz WiFi so it can only be used in an area where your 2.4GHz WiFi signal reaches.

 From the “Congratulations” page, we can assign the bulb to a room in the Sengled Home app.
 In this example, the bulb is physically in the dining room, so we will assign the bulb to the “Dining Room” in the Sengled Home app.
 To do this, since that room has not been created yet, press the “Add Room” button.